Scale Main Services Agreement

 3.2 Customer Intellectual Property.
-Customer will own the Output.
-Except for the licenses expressly granted in this Agreement, this Agreement does not grant any rights and Customer owns and reserves all right, title, and interest in and to the Customer Materials and Output.
-Customer grants Scale a worldwide, non-exclusive license (a) to use, reproduce, modify, and create derivative works based on the Customer Materials in order to provide, and support the Services and provide the Output to Customer and (b) use, reproduce, modify, and create derivative works based upon the Customer Materials and Output to analyze and improve Scale's products and services.
+Customer will own the Output and Customer Application.
+Except for the rights expressly granted in this Agreement, this Agreement does not grant any rights, and Customer owns and reserves all right, title, and interest in and to the Customer Materials, Output, and Customer Application.
+Customer agrees and instructs that Scale may use (a) the Customer Materials in order to provide and support the Services and provide the Output to Customer and (b) the Customer Materials and Output to analyze and improve Scale's products and services, including machine learning models.

-3.5 Scale Data.
-Scale may collect and create usage data, statistics, aggregated and anonymized data, and de-identified data derived from Customer's use of the Services and Customer Materials and Output (“Scale Data”).
-Scale may use the Scale Data (a) to provide, analyze, support, and improve Scale's products and services and (b) create and distribute reports and materials about Scale's products and services.
+3.3 Scale Data.
+Scale may collect and create usage data, statistics, aggregated and anonymized data, and de-identified data derived from Customer's use of the Services, Customer Materials, and Output (“Scale Data”).
+Scale may use the Scale Data (a) to provide, analyze, support, and improve Scale's products and services, and (b) create and distribute reports and materials about Scale's products and services.
 Scale will not identify Customer as a source of information for any report or material described in this Section without Customer's prior written approval.

 3.6 Customer Marketing.
-Scale may use Customer’s name, logo, and marks to (a) identify Customer as a Scale Customer on Scale’s website, (b) produce and publish a case study on its website regarding the Customer’s use of the Services, and © create marketing materials such as press releases, advertisements, brochures, and other marketing materials.
+Scale may use Customer’s name, logo, and marks to (a) identify Customer as a Scale Customer on Scale’s website, (b) produce and publish a case study on its website regarding the Customer’s use of the Services, and (c) create marketing materials such as press releases, advertisements, brochures, and other marketing materials.
 Upon approval by Customer, Customer shall provide a mutually agreeable quote with respect to Scale and the Services, to be used for Scale’s marketing and publicity purposes.

 4. FEES AND PAYMENT

 4.4 Taxes.
 Customer is responsible for all taxes, except those directly relating to Scale's net income, gross receipts, or capital stock.
-Scale will invoice Customer for sales tax when required to do so and Customer will pay the tax unless Customer provides Scale with a valid tax exemption certificate authorized by the appropriate taxing authority.
+Scale will invoice Customer for sales or other similar withholding or value added tax(es) when required to do so, and Customer will pay the tax unless Customer provides Scale with a valid tax exemption certificate authorized by the appropriate taxing authority.